ianj090/datos2-PF/README.md

 ### Please Note
 - *This project utilizes two ElasticSearch nodes, one is the master and the other holds replica shards so that data is exactly the same in both nodes, this behaviour can be replicated by unzipping the ElasticSearch zip file twice and running ElasticSearch on two separate terminals*
-- *Debug mode must be on to access flask-profiler*
 - *We don't ever directly interact with the process of storing records in Elasticsearch or MySQL, this process is handled by sending records to a Kafka Server which is picked up by Logstash who then automatically stores these records into Elasticsearch and MySQL using a user-defined pipelines.yml*

 ### Logstash Notes